Free Air Temperature Extreme Facility

 Using FATE for research

 The FATE facility has been designed to accommodate a range of heat and drought experiments for cereals, oil seeds and pulses.
+It is programmed to mimic heatwaves and can increase and decrease temperatures across the day.
+This replicates what happens naturally in the field.

-Heat wave elements that we can control include:
+Heatwave elements we can control include:

-- intensity (maximum temperature)
+• Intensity (maximum temperature)

-- duration (number of days)
+• Duration (number of days)

-At FATE we also use remote sensing technologies to measure the impacts of heat waves on crops.
+At FATE we also use remote-sensing technologies to measure the impacts of heatwaves on crops.

-Project Partners
+Project partners

 How to get involved